shoejunk/marvin_bot/README.md

 2. **Example Commands**:
    - "Marvin, what time is it?"
-   - "Marvin, turn on the light"
+   - "Marvin, turn on the living room lights"
+   - "Marvin, set the thermostat to 72 degrees"
    - "Marvin, play a song by The Beatles"
    - "Marvin, set a timer for 5 minutes"
    - "Marvin, write a file called notes.txt with content Hello World"